Docker securityEstimated reading time: 10 minutes

 Refer to the daemon command in the command line reference for more information on this feature.
 Additional information on the implementation of User Namespaces in Docker can be found in this blog post.

-Docker containers are, by default, quite secure; especially if you take
+Docker containers are, by default, quite secure; especially if you run your processes as non-privileged users inside the container.

-You can add an extra layer of safety by enabling AppArmor, SELinux, GRSEC, or your favorite hardening solution.
+You can add an extra layer of safety by enabling AppArmor, SELinux, GRSEC, or another appropriate hardening system.